brianriwukaho/my-first-gatsby-site/_data/blog/2021-06-18-notes-for-effective-java-methods-common-to-all-objects.md

 ---
 ## Item 10: Obey the general contract when override equals

-This is the right thing to do if any of the following conditions apply:
+This is not the right thing to do if any of the following conditions apply:

 * Each instance of the class is inherently unique
 * There is no need fo the class to provide a logical equality test